Saturday, July 30, 2011

 Again... one shot, it was off, high up into the trees.
 Still, at least this shot is pretty good and should be good enough for ID.

 Finally, this has now been looked identified as Nepogomphus walli, through the expert eyes of Noppadon Makbun and Tom Kompier.
 With thanks.
+Since then I have seen this species on several occasions throughout Thailand

-140. Idionyx selysi (Fraser, 1926)
+138: Idionyx selysi (Fraser, 1926)

-Species: Idionyx selysi (probably)
+Species: Idionyx selysi / N/A

 A week had gone by and I returned to the ponds around Nam Nao town.
 I arrived early to the place I finished at last time, which was 1 kms from the town centre.
 This time, however, the weather had taken a turn for the worse.
 Heavy rain the night before, strong winds, heavily overcast, dull and more rain on the way.
 Worse still, there wasn't a single dragonfly on the water.
 Last week, there were hundreds.
 I worked my way through the weeds/marsh and still couldn't find any.
 I moved on.